 Nico Explains why he thinks this is the perfect Tour.

-The average daily distance is 130km.
+The average daily distance is 130km (edit: in 2020 it drops to 110kms daily average to accommodate our Euro friends who come from an off-season).
 This calls for just enough effort to have some bragging rights after the week.
 The longer you go, the stronger you get.

 Time to relax